concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Use-cases.markdown

 1. The UI shows the Trip Booking Information page where the Business traveler can add trip details.
 The Business traveler clicks Next.

-1. The UI shows the Trip Confirmation page where the Business traveler can cofirm the booking on cancel it.
-The Business traveler clicks Confirm Bookig.
+1. The UI shows the Trip Confirmation page where the Business traveler can confirm the booking on cancel it.
+The Business traveler clicks Confirm Booking.

 1. The UI shows the Finished page where the Business traveler can review the trip overview and see the confirmation number along with the trip locator.